espressif/esp-idf/docs/en/security/host-based-security-workflows.rst

         Please update the EFUSE_NAME with the eFuse that you need to burn.
 Multiple eFuses can be burned at the same time by appending them to the above command (e.g., EFUSE_NAME VAL EFUSE_NAME2 VAL2).
 More documentation about `espefuse.py` can be found `here <https://docs.espressif.com/projects/esptool/en/latest/esp32/espefuse/index.html>`_.

+  .. only:: esp32

     B) Write protect security eFuses

-    After burning the respective eFuses we need to write_protect the security configurations
+      After burning the respective eFuses we need to write_protect the security configurations.
+It can be done by burning following eFuse

-    .. only:: esp32

       .. code:: bash

-        espefuse.py --port PORT write_protect_efuse MAC
+        espefuse.py --port PORT write_protect_efuse DIS_CACHE

       .. note::

-        The write disable bit for MAC also write disables DIS_CACHE which is required to prevent accidental burning of this bit.
+        The write protection of above eFuse also write protects multiple other eFuses, Please refer to the {IDF_TARGET_NAME} eFuse table for more details.

-    .. only:: not esp32
+  .. only:: SOC_EFUSE_DIS_ICACHE

+    B) Write protect security eFuses

+      After burning the respective eFuses we need to write_protect the security configurations.
+It can be done by burning following eFuse

       .. code:: bash